ToyotaCRDL/mahos/docs_src/tutorial_comm.rst

 where you'd see the same output.
 Hit Ctrl-C in the terminals to stop them.

-Lets's see what was happening here.
+Let's see what was happening here.
 The first command ``mahos run clock`` was abbreviated form of ``mahos run -c conf.toml -H localhost clock`` or ``mahos run -c conf.toml localhost::clock``.
 ``localhost`` is a hostname (computer name).
 This will be important for multi-computer configuration,